sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 For being robust, can be used for professional (unlimited image quality) on simple computers at the time.
 Well organisaiton of functions

+Well-known in populkar culture, but less famous for its engineering/software/design excellence.

 #### 🎗 CoolEdit
 Later: Adobe Audition